BinaryBhaskar/restaurant/README.md

 ```

 ## Usage
-Follow the on-screen prompts to navigate through the system's features.Use the user-friendly interface to manage orders, reservations, employees, restaurant information, and order tracking.ContributingIf you'd like to contribute to the development of this Restaurant Management System, please follow these steps:Fork the repository.Create a new branch for your feature or bug fix.Make your changes and commit them with descriptive messages.Push your branch to your forked repository.Create a pull request to the main repository, explaining your changes.LicenseThis Restaurant Management System is licensed under the MIT License.
-See the LICENSE file for more details.ContactFor any questions or inquiries, please contact us at restaurant@example.com.Thank you for choosing our Restaurant Management System!
+   - Follow the on-screen prompts to navigate through the system's features.
+   - Use the user-friendly interface to manage orders, reservations, employees, restaurant information, and order tracking.

+## Contributing
+If you'd like to contribute to the development of this Restaurant Management System, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with descriptive messages.
+4. Push your branch to your forked repository.
+5. Create a pull request to the main repository, explaining your changes.

+## License
+This Restaurant Management System is licensed under the MIT License.
+See the LICENSE file for more details.

+## Contact
+For any questions or inquiries, please contact us at patel.bhaskar09@gmail.com

+Thank you for choosing ByteBite!
 We hope it helps streamline your restaurant's operations and enhance the dining experience for your customers.

 Enjoy using the system!